nickto/blog/README.md

 1. Clone the repo.
 2. Clone all the submodules: `git submodule update --init --recursive`.
-3. Start the server: `hugo server`.
+3. Start the server: `hugo server --buildDrafts`.